 Kids and adults are encouraged to arrive early at Baby Beach starting at 11:30 AM, pay $10 for your special Diamond Dig shovel and get ready to dig for treasure at noon sharp.
 Dress as a pirate and get a head start looking for the buried treasure!

 DOHENY STATE BEACH

-9 AM – Noon Bring your work gloves and a recyclable bag or bucket and help clean up Doheny State Beach.
-Meet Park Interpreter Vicki at the Lifeguard Headquarters and learn more about how you can help maintain our precious coastal resources.
+9 AM – Noon – Bring your work gloves and a recyclable bag or bucket and help clean up Doheny State Beach.
+Meet Park Naturalist Vicki at the Lifeguard Headquarters and learn more about how you can help maintain our precious coastal resources.

 DOLPHIN SAFARI WHALE WATCHING AND MORE

 Captain Dave’s Dolphin & Whale Watching Safari – Join Orange County’s number one rated whale watching tour on TripAdvisor, Google+ and Yelp.
 Celebrating 20 years!

 Bring the kids, family, and friends for a chance to get up close and personal with gentle gray whales, as well as fin whales, humpback whales, minke whales and more, plus five different species of amazing wild dolphins, including mega-pods that can number in the thousands!